-Activation Keys: Optional special add-on functions you can purchased separately to activate in device.
+Activation Keys: Optional special add-on functions you can purchase separately to activate in the device.

-How to save changes
+How to Save Changes

-After made changes from each respective setup page, click this by Apply Settings
+After changes have been made from each respective setup page, click this button, Apply Settings

-Next the prompt below appear.
-You are asked to confirm if you want to save the change permanently to device flash.
+Next, the prompt below will appear.
+You are then asked to confirm if you want to save the changes permanently to device flash.

-Click Save will write all configuration changes to flash.
+Clicking Save will write all configuration changes to flash.

-Click Discard will discard all changes made.
+Clicking Discard will discard all changes made.

-If not sure what changes were made earlier, recommend to discard and reconfigure again.
+If unsure about any changes, it is recommended to click 'discard' and reconfigure again.